wied03/centos-package-cron/README.md

 ## Requirements

-* Tested mainly on CentOS 7, but coded in a way that should work on CentOS 6 or even 5.
+* Tested on CentOS 7 and 6.6, but coded in a way that should work even CentOS 5.
 The dependencies as listed in the RPM spec might need to be tweaked to run properly on CentOS < 7.
 If you can help test with that, feel free to create a pull request.

 ## Installation